173-424-550 << 173-424-560 >> 173-424-570

 (iv) Ecology shall not approve an application if it determines that the application does not meet requirements in (a) and (b) of this subsection, based upon the information submitted in the application and any other available information.
 If ecology does not approve the application, the applicant will be notified in writing and the basis for the disapproval shall be identified.

-(v) If ecology determines the application has met all requirements for approval pursuant to (a) and (b) of this subsection, ecology will approve the application and provide an approval summary on ecology's CFP website including the site location and FSE ID, number and type of FSE, nameplate and effective simultaneous power rating for each FSE, and effective date range for FCI pathway crediting.
+(v) If ecology determines the application has met all requirements for approval pursuant to (a) and (b) of this subsection, ecology will approve the application and provide an approval summary on ecology's CFP website including the site location and FSE ID, number and type of FSE, nameplate and effective simultaneous power rating for each FSE, and effective date range for LMD-FCI pathway crediting.

 (i) The applicant must update the nameplate and effective simultaneous power rating of FSE if different from the power rating provided in the application.
 Any FSE design or operational information that deviates from the original application must be declared to ecology, and a new attestation must be submitted using the language in (b) in this subsection.

-(iii) The FSE that charges a fee for service must be capable of supporting a public point-of-sale method that accepts all major credit or debit cards.
+(ii) The FSE that charges a fee for service must be capable of supporting a public point-of-sale method that accepts all major credit or debit cards.

-(iv) The FSE passed final inspection by the appropriate authority having jurisdiction and has a permit to operate.
+(iii) The FSE passed final inspection by the appropriate authority having jurisdiction and has a permit to operate.

-(v) The FSE owner has fully commissioned the FSE, and has declared it fit to service retail EV drivers.
+(iv) The FSE owner has fully commissioned the FSE, and has declared it fit to service retail EV drivers.

-(vi) The FSE registration must be completed pursuant to WAC 173-424-300 (1)(g) and the quantity of dispensed electricity must be reported as required in WAC 173-424-420.
+(v) The FSE registration must be completed pursuant to WAC 173-424-300 (1)(h) and the quantity of dispensed electricity must be reported as required in WAC 173-424-420.

-(viii) The estimated cumulative value of FCI credits generated for the FSE in the prior quarter must be less than the difference between the total capital expenditure reported pursuant to subsection (1)(f)(iii)(A) of this section and the total grant revenue or other funding reported pursuant to subsection (1)(f)(iii)(E) of this section in the prior quarter.
+(vii) For sites approved for FCI crediting prior to the November 20, 2025: The estimated cumulative value of FCI credits generated for the FSE in the prior quarter must be less than the difference between the total capital expenditure reported pursuant to subsection (1)(f)(iii)(A) of this section and the total grant revenue or other funding reported pursuant to subsection (1)(f)(iii)(E) of this section in the prior quarter.

 (C) The estimated value calculated under this provision will be made available only to the respective reporting entity in WFRS and will not be published on ecology's CFP website.